ABCD-DEVCOM/ABCD2/README.md

 We will soon make a more stable demo version available in parallel with development for comparison

 Instructions
-To enter the modules, you shall follow the instructions bellow:
+To enter the modules, you shall follow the instructions below:

 ***ABCD – Administration*** – http://demo.abcd-community.org/